Rupak-Paul/CS6150-Questions/README.md

 CS6150 60 63.5
 ```

-## Template
+## Note
-You can use the following template to implement serialization and deserialization for the `Student` and `Course` classes.
+- You can use the following template to implement serialization and deserialization for the `Student` and `Course` classes.
 Feel free to modify it as needed.

 ```cpp
 #include <bits/stdc++.h>